Cointegration with Occasionally Binding Constraints

-\caseclas{} \emph{Kinked cointegration}.
 This case is perhaps more reminiscent of linear cointegration, which it accommodates as a special case.
-Here $\ctspc^{+}$ and $\ctspc^{-}$ trace out `half' subspaces of the same dimension $q$, but they need not be parallel, giving rise to a kink in $\ctspc$ at the origin.
-In general, $(Y,X)$ will follow a kinked Brownian motion driven by $q$ linear BMs, whose loadings, and the associated $r$ cointegrating relations, vary with the sign of $Y$.
+Here $\ctspc^{+}$ and $\ctspc^{-}$ trace out `half' subspaces of the same dimension $q$, but they need not be parallel, giving rise to a kink in $\ctspc$ at the origin, with $\ctspc$ itself being a linear cone.
+In general, $(Y,X)$ will follow a kinked Brownian motion driven by $p$ linear BMs, whose loadings, and the associated $r$ cointegrating relations, vary with the sign of $Y$.
 In the top panel of \figref{ctspc2}, $y_{t}$ and $x_{t}$ are cointegrated, but with distinct cointegrating vectors $\beta^{+}=(1,-1)^{\trans}$ or $\beta^{-}=(\tfrac{1}{2},-1)^{\trans}$ applying on $\mathscr{Z}^{+}$ or $\mathscr{Z}^{-}$, i.e.\ when $y_{t}$ is positive or negative.
 We have a kind of `threshold cointegration', with the movement of $y_{t}$ across zero causing the model to switch between distinct cointegrating spaces (cf.\ \citealp{SC04ET}).
 This switch is reflected in the trajectories of $y_{t}$ and $x_{t}$: when $y_{t}\geq0$, the two series move together approximately one-for-one; whereas if $y_{t}\leq0$, $y_{t}$ changes by two units for every one-unit change in $x_{t}$, in the long run.
-Relative to case~\casecens{}, the trajectories of $\{y_{t}\}$ will now much more closely resemble those of unit root processes, and $\{y_{t}\}$ will accordingly tend to spend long stretches in both the positive and negative regimes, with no tendency to revert to one or the other.
+Relative to case~\casecens{}, the trajectories of $\{y_{t}\}$ will now much more closely resemble those of a linear unit root process, and $\{y_{t}\}$ will accordingly tend to spend long stretches in both the positive and negative regions, with no tendency to revert to one or the other.

 The bottom panel of \figref{ctspc2} presents an important special case where the cointegrating relationships are such that $\{x_{t}\}$ behaves like an $I^{\ast}(0)$ process when $y_{t}<0$, but cointegrates with $y_{t}$ when $y_{t}>0$; the limiting process $X$ will thus be a censored Brownian motion.